 There is a couple of disadvantages of the framework:

-Before choosing a framework you should ask several questions:
+Before choosing a framework, you should ask several questions:

 The price is a determinate factor when choosing the framework.
 But a cost is as important as the community and popularity of the technology of your choosing.
 You will need experts to develop an application using the chosen framework, QA engineers to test the app, and specialists to provide maintenance or reengineering in case you need it.

-When it comes to starting a new project with a framework make sure what type of license it is distributed under.
-While most licenses are pretty liberal to work with and lets you create commercial applications, some of them are not so generous.
+When it comes to starting a new project with a framework, make sure what type of license it is distributed under.
+While most licenses are pretty liberal to work with and let you create commercial applications, some of them are not so generous.
 The last thing you’d want is to create an entire application only to find out that the license doesn’t allow you to distribute it commercially.
-Better conduct an in-depth research before than suffering after.
+Better conduct in-depth research before than suffering after.
 Do note that this isn’t limited to the framework alone.
 The plugin or extension you made use of for the extra functionality may have a hidden clause.

 While a framework covers all of the important bases of an application, chances are, you’ll still have to write a bunch of code.
-Make it generic enough and you can repurpose it into a component suitable for reuse in your other applications or even better release it to the general public so they make use of it in their applications.
+Make it generic enough, and you can repurpose it into a component suitable for reuse in your other applications or, even better, release it to the general public, so they make use of it in their applications.

 Need Java specialists for your project?
 Probably, you need a dedicated Java developer.